BestTimesToVisit.com Logo

 How easy is it to get around Antananarivo, and what's the best way to navigate the city?

-Are there any hidden gems or lesser-known spots in Antananarivo that you would recommend?
+Are there any hidden gems or lesser-known spots in Antananarivo that most tourists miss?

-What safety precautions should I take while traveling in Antananarivo, and what's the best way to handle money?
+What safety precautions should I take while traveling in Antananarivo, and how can I best protect myself from petty theft?

 Ready to Plan Your Trip?